Wakie87/Wakie87.github.io/index.md

 An authentication screen may popup something like this (below) press Yes to continue
 <img src="images/putty_alert.png" alt="Putty Alert" class="inline"/>

-It will access for your username enter
+It will ask for your username so enter:
 ```
 root
 ```
 It will then ask for the password.
-Copy it across from you Vultr dashboard and press enter.
+Copy it across from you Vultr dashboard.

-*   It is normal that the password is invisible.
-The cursor will not move.
-*   To paste your password just click the right mouse button, you will not see anything - it’s normal, press ENTER.
+If you are using Putty: To paste your password just click the right mouse button, you will not see anything - it’s normal, press ENTER.
-*   Always use the right button click to paste text in PUTTY from WINDOWS

 You should end up with a screen like below:
 <img src="images/putty_terminal.png" alt="Putty Terminal" class="inline"/>